-A loving and an affectionate breed, devoted and loyal to people.
+A loving and affectionate breed, devoted and loyal to people.
 Colorpoint Shorthairs demonstrate sensitivity and compassion toward their owners.

 The American Shorthair

 It comes in a wide range of colors and patterns and is also a very long-lived kitty, with a lifespan of 15 to 20 years.
-The American Shorthair is healthy, gentle, easy going and low maintenance — grooming is not an issue with this breed, which weighs in at an average of 8 to 15 pounds.
+The American Shorthair is healthy, gentle, easy-going, and low maintenance — grooming is not an issue with this breed, which weighs in at an average of 8 to 15 pounds.

 The rag doll

 a gentle and affectionate cat, often following its owners from room to room like a puppy.
 This kitty is not good at defending itself and shouldn’t be allowed to roam the streets alone.
-In fact, it is careful not to use teeth and claws during play, which makes it ideal around seniors.
+In fact, it is careful not to use teeth and claws during play, which makes it ideal for seniors.